-The underwriters have the option for a period of 30 days from the date of this prospectus to purchase up to a maximum of 473,684 additional shares of Class A common stock from us at the public offering price, less the underwriting discount and commissions.
+The underwriters have the option for a period of 30 days from the date of this prospectus to purchase up to an additional shares from us at the public offering price less the underwriting discount and commissions.

 We are an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended (the "Securities Act"), and will be subject to reduced reporting requirements.
 This prospectus complies with the requirements that apply to an issuer that is an emerging growth company.
 We will have two classes of common stock outstanding after this offering: Class A common stock and Class B common stock.
-Upon consummation of this offering, investors in this offering, including any of our affiliates that may purchase shares in this offering, will hold 86.6% of the Class A common stock, representing 33.1% of the total voting stock outstanding.
-Legacy Owners will hold 66.9% of the total voting stock outstanding, including 100.0% of the Class B common stock, which votes together with the Class A common stock as a single class.
+Upon consummation of this offering, investors in this offering will hold % of the Class A common stock, representing % of the total voting stock outstanding.
+Legacy Owners (as defined herein) will hold % of the total voting stock outstanding, including 100.0% of the Class B common stock, which vote together with the Class A common stock as a single class.